Introduction to modules¶

 - name: restart webserver service: name: httpd state: restarted

+All modules return JSON format data.
+This means modules can be written in any programming language.
 Modules should be idempotent, and should avoid making any changes if they detect that the current state matches the desired final state.
-When using Ansible playbooks, these modules can trigger ‘change events’ in the form of notifying ‘handlers’ to run additional tasks.
+When used in an Ansible playbook, modules can trigger ‘change events’ in the form of notifying ‘handlers’ to run additional tasks.

 Documentation for each module can be accessed from the command line with the ansible-doc tool: